Eggs Cuban Style (and Bonus: Huevos Rancheros)

 get away with no oil.
 Remember that fat adds flavor to a dish due to

 its ability to disperse the other ingredients in your mouth.
 Put the

 tomato mixture in the pan then carefully put the eggs on top of the

 tomato mixture.
 Depending on how you like your eggs cooked, you can

-then take a butter knife and poke through the whites down to the bottom
+plastic if using a non-stick pan) and poke through the whites down to

 of the pan so that they can heat more quickly.
 This all